 Commercial interests that should be declared include, but are not limited to: income from private clinical practice (if relevant to the topic), ownership of stocks related to industry, legal advice related to the topic, consultancies, honoraria, fellowships, speaker’s fees, involvement in primary research in the subject area of their review, funding for primary research in the subject area of the review, and any other interests that others may judge relevant.
 Employment in a speciality relevant to the review should be declared in the interests of transparency, but this does not prevent an individual from being a review author, editor, or peer reviewer.

 7. On receipt, the relevant Cochrane Review Group (CRG) will assess whether an author may have a CoI that would prohibit them from participating in the review team.
 In making this assessment, it is important to consider how the reader would perceive the potential for conflict of interest.
-All potentially important conflicts (as described in the paragraphs above) should be referred to the funding arbiter unless it is clear that the conflicts prohibit the author from further involvement.
+All potentially important conflicts (as described in the paragraphs above) should be referred to the Research Integrity Editors and CoI Panel if there is any doubt whether the conflicts prohibit the author from further involvement.

 At each stage of the review – title registration, protocol publication, review publication, and updating the CoI declarations should be updated and reviewed by the Managing Editor and Co-ordinating Editor as appropriate.